sysrqmagician/sysrqmagician.dev/content/projects/jumli.md

 **JuMLi** is a web-based modlist checking tool for RimWorld.
 It compares the player's mods against a database, containing notices associated with mod identifiers.
 It's a static site automatically updated every 24 hours.

 At the time of writing, it used the following data:
-- *Use This Instead*
+- The *Use This Instead* mod's replacement definitions
 - Local Datasets
     - An up-to-date subset of the Dubs Mods Community "Shitlist"
-    - Common advice given in the performance help channel of the Dubs Mods Discord I collected, including recommended settings and slow or unstable mods
+    - Common advice given in the performance help channel of the Dubs Mods Discord, including recommended settings and slow or unstable mods
     - Known bugs (e.g. the Odyssey Job Driver performance regression)

 ## Implementation Notes